Essential Guide to Practice Efficiency

 - Patients: Practice efficiency can empower physicians to deliver an unprecedented quality of patient care—when the office runs smoothly, patients notice.
 Without chaos and pressing timelines, doctors can spend more quality time with patients, attend to their needs, and address their concerns.

-- Business: Practice efficiency will benefit your business by increasing revenue and staff morale.
+- Business: Practice efficiency is one of the ways to increase medical practice revenue and boost staff morale.
 Practices that don’t consider efficiency have overheads that take up 60 percent of revenue costs where efficient practices only pay 35 percent towards their overhead.
 Staff morale increases with more seamless processes that promote healthier work-life balances.
 With higher quality care comes greater patient satisfaction, and ultimately, improved customer retention and loyalty.

 Physician Burnout & Practice Efficiency